 While all these details play an essential role in ensuring secure transactions, the security code adds a protection layer for your company to accept card-not-present transactions.
-Cross-checking this information while processing transactions can mitigate the risk of CNP frauds to some extent.
+Cross-checking this information while processing transactions can mitigate the risk of CNP fraud to some extent.

 In today’s marketplace, card-not-present transactions have become a top priority for clients to submit their payments.
 Therefore, it has become critical to have a payment processing system that offers secure, hassle-free methods to accept those CNP payments to successfully run your business.
-But, remember to take some precautions to lower the risk of CNP frauds.
+But, remember to take some precautions to lower the risk of CNP fraud.
 You may also consider taking help from a professional.